PanosKatsaras/react-news-app/README.md

 ### NewsMag App

-A React, Vite, Bootstrap application that fetches news by category using API.
+A React + Vite + Bootstrap application that fetches news by category using API.

 # Getting Started